datawire/ambassador-docs/docs/emissary/pre-release/topics/running/http3.md

 This exposes the traffic on a static port for each node in the cluster.
 ​
-Next, you need to perform the following steps to finalize your setup:
+Now a platform administrator can configure an external load balancer.
+The following would need to be configured:
 ​

-1. Create an external load balancer that sends UDP and TCP traffic to the nodes.
-(External load balancer configurations vary between cloud service providers.
-Refer to your provider’s documentation for more information.)
+1. Create an external load balancer that sends UDP and TCP traffic
-2. Port forward client Port to NodePort (`80:30080` and `443:30443`)
+2. Ensure client port is forwarded to exposed NodePort (`80:30080` and `443:30443`)
-3. Configure Firewall/SecurityGroup rules to allow traffic between load balancer and cluster nodes.
+3. Configure firewall rules to allow traffic between load balancer and cluster nodes
-4. Configure health checks between the `LoadBalancer` and Nodes in the `NodePort`.
+4. Configure health checks between the external load balancer and Nodes in the `NodePort`.

+An example of doing this in AWS can be found here: [How-to setup HTTP/3 in AWS]("howtos/http3/http3-aws/").